2 Principles of Data Visualization

 )

-They set some additional aesthetic properties specific to this geom: xmin, xmax, ymin, and ymax, which determine the boundaries of the rectangle it produces.
-The result is a gray background drawn behind each small multiple, as shown in Figure 2.16.
+They also set some additional aesthetic properties specific to this geom — xmin, xmax, ymin, and ymax — which determine the boundaries of the rectangle it produces.
+The result is a gray background behind each small multiple, as shown in Figure 2.15.

-Finally, consider the tweaks made to the legend.
-We previously saw a simplified version of the scale_fill_viridis_d() function.
-Here is a more complete version:
+Finally, Scherer and Karamanis made some tweaks to the legend.
+Previously you saw a simplified version of the scale_fill_viridis_d() function.
+Here’s a more complete version:

 scale_fill_viridis_d(